-Another issue is that it would mean that the show's writers underestimated their audience's intelligence or their audience's interest in the story.
+Another issue is that it would mean that the show's writers underestimated their audience's interest in the story.
 This is problematic because you might end up boring your audience if you think they are too dumb to take on more.
 Equally, if the show's writers don't know that most spectators will look up book information or comes across it while the show is airing, they do not know who they are writing for.